JethroLee98/Smart-Scheduling-Assisstent/README.md

     ```
 4. Run it, an QR code will created automatically, use your `Wechat` to scan the QR code and log in.
 5. Start to chat!
+## More details please read the project report
 ## a file manifest
 ## copyright and licensing information
 ## contact information for the distributor or programmer